CoucheLimite/LifetimeSpectroscopy/README.md

 5. intall pandas using pip install pandas

 It seems the PyQt5 only support python v3.5 and later.
 Sorry for users of other versions!
+It seems the PyQt5 built in conda or miniconda have some problems here.
+Sorry for the conda users!
 The GUI is written and tested in 64-bit platform, but it should work well in 32-bit platform.
 Please let me know if you met any issues.

 ## Usage